-Cognitive symptoms — sometimes referred to as cog fog or brain fog — may include difficulty remembering things, paying attention, or making decisions.
-These symptoms affect not only cognition, but all areas of a person’s daily life.
+Between 40 percent and 65 percent of people with multiple sclerosis (MS) experience cognitive symptoms.
+Sometimes referred to as brain fog or “cog fog,” cognitive problems may include difficulty remembering things, paying attention, or making decisions.
+These symptoms affect not only cognition but all areas of a person’s daily life.

-Cognitive rehabilitation therapy may be performed by an occupational therapist, physical therapist, speech specialist, neuropsychologist, or a physician, depending on the needs of the individual.
+Cognitive rehabilitation therapy may be administered by an occupational therapist, a physical therapist, a speech specialist, a neuropsychologist, or a physician, depending on the needs of the individual.

-This training encompasses two types of rehabilitation: restorative and compensatory.
-Restorative cognitive rehabilitation works to restore cognitive faculties that have been lost.
+Cognitive rehabilitation activities can be classified as either restorative or compensatory.
+Restorative cognitive rehabilitation is designed to restore cognitive abilities that have been lost.
 Compensatory cognitive rehabilitation can teach people strategies to compensate for cognitive impairment.
-Usually, therapists will employ both strategies to help people with MS.
+Usually, therapists will employ both strategies to help people with MS symptoms.

-Examples of restorative cognitive rehabilitation include having a person perform increasingly difficult memory tests to improve their memory.
-They may also undergo training to improve their attention span.
-These tasks are meant to increase the function of the brain through processes known as plasticity.
-Here, “plasticity” refers to the ability of the brain to recover from damage, which may occur by shifting certain functions to undamaged areas.
+Examples of restorative cognitive rehabilitation include having a person perform increasingly difficult memory tests to improve their memory or undergo training to improve their attention span.
+These tasks are meant to actually increase the function of the brain through processes known as plasticity.
+Here, plasticity refers to the ability of the brain to recover from damage, which may occur by shifting certain functions to undamaged areas.

 Examples of compensatory cognitive rehabilitation include using calendars to help keep track of tasks and events or using alarms to get a person’s attention in certain situations.